Skip to main content

 • graphics

-12 mentions Positive Neutral Negative
+6 mentions Positive Neutral Negative

 • “The 1950s Chicago setting, the old-school atmosphere, and that intentionally 'aged' graphic style are impressive.”

-• “Overall the story is not too bad, I would even suffer through the graphics considering the price (I had it with a 20% discount) but don't buy it until the bugs are resolved.”
+• “Overall the story is not too bad; I would even suffer through the graphics considering the price (I had it with a 20% discount), but don't buy it until the bugs are resolved.”

 • music

-12 mentions Positive Neutral Negative
+6 mentions Positive Neutral Negative

-The music in the game is praised for creating a strong atmosphere, with a standout soundtrack that enhances the noir vibe.
+The music in the game is praised for creating an immersive atmosphere, with a standout soundtrack that enhances the noir vibe.
 However, some players feel that the lack of music during certain gameplay moments, particularly in quieter sections, detracts from the experience and can lead to a sense of monotony.
 Overall, while the music contributes positively to the ambiance, its inconsistent presence can be a missed opportunity.

-• “The soundtrack is a banger.”
+• “Also, the soundtrack is a banger.”

 • “The post-processing effects, music, and voice acting all immerse you in a fantastic noir vibe.”